NAISS-Training/NAISS-intro-week/docs/day5.md

 Are you just beginning to work with sensitive data in your research?
 If yes, welcome to a 1-day introduction to handling sensitive data at NAISS systems.

-We will tell you about NAISS-SENS, how to login to the NAISS sensitive data systems, transfer files via wharf, basics of the SLURM workload manager and the module system.
+We will tell you about NAISS-SENS, how to login to the NAISS sensitive data systems, transfer files via wharf, basics of the SLURM workload manager and the module system on sensitive systems.

 ### Prerequisites